Katello/bastion/README.md

+# Bastion is now abandoned, and all Bastion code has been moved to an Engine as part of https://github.com/Katello/katello/

 # Bastion: AngularJS based Foreman UI Engine #

 Bastion is a single page AngularJS based web client for the Foreman server.
 This means that all Bastion "pages" are served from a single static page without the need for a round trip to the server.